upcliujie/mesa/docs/meson.rst

    llvm-config = '/usr/lib/llvm-config-32'
    cmake = '/usr/bin/cmake-for-my-arch'

-Obviously, only CMake or llvm-config is required.
+Obviously, only CMake or :program:`llvm-config` is required.

 Then configure Meson: